elenasacristan/treebooks/README.md

 This was strange because locally I could add more than one user to the same waiting list without any error but changing to Postgress I was getting the error.
 The tutors suggested that I create a new link to a new Postgres database to see if this could solve the problem but it didn't.
 Finally, I noticed that every time I was adding a user to the waiting list I was also adding a book and that is why the book Id was duplicated – since the book already existed in the waiting list.
-This issue was %xed by using get or create.
+This issue was fixed by using `get_or_create()`.
 So a book will only be added if it didn't exist already

 ##### Currently reading

-I also had an issue in the currently reading section.
+I also had an issue in the **currently reading** section.
 The original UserProfile model didn't have the field current_books when I first created it.
 Instead I was displaying the books included in the read_books field, but only the books where the return date was in the future.
 When the return date was in the past then the book would disappear from this section.

-Then I noticed that if another user bought the same book after, the return date for the book was updated and then the book was appearing again in the currently reading section for each user who had read that book in the past.
+This was working correctly until I noticed that if another user bought the same book after, the return date for the book was updated and then the book was appearing again in the currently reading section for each user who had read that book in the past.

-The solution was to create a new field in the UserProfile model for the current_books that way the book will be added to current_books when the payment is completed and will be removed from current_books when the book is returned so that way it won't be displayed again.
+The solution was to create a new field in the UserProfile model for the current_books that way the book will be added to current_books when the payment is completed and will be removed from current_books when the book is returned.
+And that way it won't be displayed again in that section after the book has been returned.